morgan girvin

 The first step I took was to just create a (very) rough composition layout for how I wanted the piece to look.
 I knew that, since there would be a lot of characters, I wanted the environment to be some form of ‘neutral’ area.
 I could have situated all of the characters outside of The Krusty Krab, but I didn’t want to give that area any precedence over the other locations (Spongebob’s house, Sandy’s Treedome, The Chum Bucket etc).

 In thinking about what I wanted the piece to look like, I was inevitably reminded of ‘Where’s Wally’, and in particular I thought about the one with Wally on the beach (as I’ve shared above).
 And that was it!
-The characters would be in Goo Lagoon, with all the key locations being given equal precedence in the background.
+The characters would be in Goo Lagoon - with all the key locations being given equal precedence in the background.
 So the first step was to just create a very rough composition that got the general vibe/location of the piece across.

 Being at the beach (or Goo Lagoon) also presents a solid narrative thread that I think is pretty important for a piece like this.
 Clearly it’s a warm day, and all the characters have come to the beach to make the most of it.
-If I’d gone forward with having the characters be somewhere at the Krusty Krab I would have had to create some event to give a logistical and narrative reason for why everyone had gathered there, and that would have vetoed the idea of ‘neutrality’ that I wanted.
+If I’d gone forward with having the characters be somewhere at the Krusty Krab I might have had to create some event to give a logistical and narrative reason for why everyone had gathered there, and that would have vetoed the idea of ‘neutrality’ that I wanted.
 I’m sure most people don’t think that heavily about the artwork I produce, but I believe that the work is built upon the small details.
 And without those in place it would just crumble.

 Once I had the general vibe sorted, I began to refine the linework - ever so slightly.
 Ha!
 That’s a bit of a stretch.
 Even though this next plan still looks incredibly messy, it was important for starting to nail down the location of some of the bigger pieces of the illustration: The Flying Dutchman’s Ship, the stage performance, the ‘Welcome’ sign, placement of Spongebob etc.